guillermoamaral/Webside/README.md

 The [API](docs/api) could be divided into two conceptually different subsets of endpoints:
 * Static: used to browse and change the code (more about the tools)
-* Dynamic: used to evaluate (both synchronically and asynchronically), get resulting objects, as well as debug and profile expressions.
+* Dynamic: used to evaluate expression (both synchronically and asynchronically) and retrieve the resulting object, as well as debug and profile expressions.

 ## A bit of history
 This started as a personal project with the  motivation of learning React in particular, and improving my JavaScript skills in general.